Skip to main content

 This pond is stocked with native strain brook trout.

-Wolf Pond is a gorgeous pond with a lean-to and shoreline views.
 Wolf Pond is a gorgeous pond with views that include some of the High Peaks.
 Walkway to help wetland ecology.
 Part of the trail is in forest to avoid wetlands.
-Wolf Brook follows much of the trail.
 Wolf Pond has a lean-to that’s set back from the shore.
+The sign for Wolf Pond in the winter.
+A hiker crossing a bridge going to Wolf Pond in the winter.
+A winter hiker at the Wolf Pond lean-to.
+The view of someone snowshoeing on Wolf Pond.
+A snowshoer on Wolf Pond.

 Accessibility Information